Evolve (video game): Hunters

 Starting from the release of Stage 2, changes were made to the hunter classes.
 Every class now possesses the ability to deploy a force field, an ability once exclusive to the Trapper class.
 It can be used to limit the Monster's movement to a small area.
 The ability's cooldown time decreases when the hunters deal enough damage to the monster.
 Starting from Stage 2, the health of all hunters regenerate if they manage to avoid damage, and they no longer have to rely on the Medic class.

 Monsters

 There are a total of five Monsters featured in Evolve.
 Similar to the Hunters, players need to inflict a certain amount of damage before unlocking a new Monster.
 The five different Monster-types also have different abilities, both offensive and defensive.
 Players control the Monster from a third-person perspective, and it features gameplay similar to an action game, unlike the Hunters.
 More abilities are given to a Monster after its evolution.
-Gameplay mechanics do not change much after the release of Stage 2, but monsters are made more powerful.
+Gameplay mechanics were not changed much after the release of Stage 2, but monsters are made more powerful.
 They are given more health, stamina, armor, and skill points to unlock all abilities.
 Cooldown time abilities also shortened and recharge rate becomes significantly faster.